 CAN STOP A READER

-That when we mark the confusing passages in the manuscript, then zip down to the scoresheet and give the author page numbers to refererence.
+Mark the confusing passages in the manuscript, then zip down to the scoresheet and give the author page numbers to reference.
 Let them know why (or which sentence) affected the stopping & starting.

 As always, if you have questions relating specifically to an entry, contact GEcoordinator@ntrwa.org.

 Most of the opinions on judging and interpreting the questions’ intent are my own words.
 I’ve been in the business over 15 years and have spoken to many authors, gathering information.
 A lot of the time when a question is asked, I go to authors who publish in that genre for advice.
 Please use your own expertise and experience, but keep our humble interpretations in mind.

 Additional help tips for judging all entries are available through our judge training on the blog.
 Articles, tips and references are always welcome.

 KEEPING PACE by Rachel Burkot, Harlequin Associate Editor

 How to create strong pacing for your story ~ Writer's Digest